Sujit0127/Data-Plotter-App-II/README.md

-This PyQt5-based desktop application serves as a data plotting and visualization tool designed for the Range System Division (RSD).
+This PyQt5-based desktop application serves as a data plotting and visualization tool.
 It features a graphical user interface (GUI) for selecting and executing various plotting applications.
 The application is tailored to handle one-file and two-file plotting, as well as exporting plots and images to PDF.

 # Features
 Two File Plot Compression App: Plots data from two files and compresses the results.